microsoft/mpss/README.md

 existing_key1->delete_key();

 // Sign with deleted key
-auto sig_size = existing_key2->sign(hash, sig);
+auto sig_size = existing_key2->sign_hash(hash, sig);
 ```

 This code opens two instances of the same key, and deletes the first one from the operating system.
 - In Windows, the signing operation with ```existing_key2``` will succeed.
-The Windows instance implementation holds a handle to the opened key, which will persist until closed, even if the unerlying key representation has been deleted.
+The Windows instance implementation holds a handle to the opened key, which will persist until closed, even if the underlying key representation has been deleted.
 - In other platforms the operation will fail.
 All other platform implementations hold only a reference to an in-memory cache that does not persist they key when it is deleted.

 ## OpenSSL Provider (mpss-openssl)